ethereum/populus/docs/dev_cycle.part-07.rst

 Reminder: the contract instance is compiled, a bytecode, so the EVM (ethereum virtual machine) needs the ABI in order to call this bytecode.
-The ABI (application binary interface) is essentially a JSON file with detailed description of the functions and their arguments, which tells how to call them.
+The ABI (application binary interface) is essentially a JSON file with a detailed description of the functions and their arguments, which says how to call them.
 It's part of the compiler output.

 Populus does not ask you for the address and the ABI of the projects' contracts:  it already